 Words by Chris Istace, Canadian Travel Writer

-Combine dense, lush forest with a valley surrounded by beautiful mountains, and the mildest weather in Canada and you will discover the Cowichan Valley.
-This backdrop provides the setting for one of the only regions in BC—and Canada—that can boast year-round mountain biking.
+Dense, lush forest, a valley surrounded by beautiful mountains, and the mildest weather in Canada: welcome to the Cowichan Valley.
+This backdrop provides the setting for one of a select few regions in BC—and Canada—that can boast year-round mountain biking.

-Everyone can look forward to visiting the region and finding a trail or route that best suits their taste and riding style.
-Thanks to the dedication of the CVRD Parks department, Municipality of North Cowichan, and Cowichan Trail Stewardship Society, you will find world-class trails that are the result of a region, and its people, who are passionate about the sport.
+Everyone can find a trail or route that best suits their taste and riding style.
+Thanks to the dedication of the CVRD Parks department, Municipality of North Cowichan, and Cowichan Trail Stewardship Society, you will find world-class trails that exist because of locals who are passionate about the sport.

 Cowichan Valley Trail